-Sober Living Resources for Houston
+Sober Living Resources for Sober Living Homes in Houston

 Houston is the fourth most populous city in the Southern United States, and it is also the largest city in the state of Texas.
 Houston is located near Galveston Bay and the Gulf of Mexico in Southeast Texas.
 The city is expansive, covering a total area of 637.4 square miles, making it the largest city in the country by area.
 Much of the growth of Houston occurred during the 20th century, due to the construction of the Houston Ship Channel and the Texas oil boom.
 Today, Houston has a diversified economy.
 It is home to the largest concentration of healthcare and research institutions in the world, the Texas Medical Center, as well as NASA’s Johnson Space Center.
 This global city, often nicknamed “Space City” or “H-Town,” is widely recognized for the diversity of its population, its strengths in medicine and research, and its rich culture.

 However, Houston is also an epicenter of Texas’ drug and alcohol addiction problems.
 Residents of Texas, from the richest to the poorest, have high rates of drug and alcohol abuse, and this is nowhere more apparent than in Houston.
 Location is a significant factor.
 Houston is located very close to the Mexican border, making it an ideal distribution center for drug traffickers and international drug cartels.
 Illicit drugs such as heroin, crystal meth, cocaine, crack cocaine, MDMA, and marijuana are widely abused in Houston, leading to skyrocketing addiction rates.